mike-westaway/timehelper/docs/configure-github-secrets.md

 > I dont think you actually need this.
 I think instead you can directly reference ${{ secrets.GITHUB_TOKEN }} but I didn't have time to test it yet.

 ## TIMEHELPER_API_SCOPE (from AAD configuration)
 This is the scope exposed by our API application.
 Our client will need to specify it on caling the API.
-The client applications as part of this solution recall this value from configuratin, so by adding it to a GitHub secret we can make the correct value available in our application configurations as part of the automated deployments.
+The client applications as part of this solution recall this value from configuration, so by adding it to a GitHub secret we can make the correct value available in our application configurations as part of the automated deployments.